 Some things, like the autoconfig files, will need to be redownloaded after you relocate their directory.
 You can do this in the RetroArch menu.

+You probably already have a game controller if you’re reading this, but if not, check out our guide.
 The first thing you’re going to want to do is make sure your controller inputs work.
 They *should* automatically work.
 In older versions, with the Amazon Fire Game Controller, the A/B and X/Y assignments were backwards, matching the labels on the controller instead of the position on the controller.
 This is because RetroArch uses a Nintendo style layout for its standard RetroPad:

 |Look where B and A are on the NES controller|

 |Note the Y/B/X/A positions on the SNES controller|